Ohio State sets world speed record for unmanned aerial vehicle

 Aerospace Research Center set a world speed record for an unmanned aerial vehicle (UAV) of any size, pending verification.The Ohio State University

 In a path over Lake Erie, Ohio State’s UAV flew autonomously with sustained average speeds of 147 mph over an out-and-back course approximately 28 miles long, which also set a record for the longest UAV flight over an out-and-back course.

 Led by Ohio State Mechanical & Aerospace Engineering’s Professor Jim Gregory and Research Scientist Matt McCrink, the university’s team collaborated with Ligado for the satellite communications and with uAvionix for the ADS-B transponder.

-Integral to the mission, Gregory said, was the involvement and advice from faculty and researchers in Ohio State’s Department of Electrical and Computer Engineering and ElectroScience Laboratory (ESL) on Kinnear Road.
+Integral to the mission, Gregory said, was the involvement and advice from faculty and researchers in Ohio State’s Department of Electrical and Computer Engineering and ElectroScience Laboratory (ESL).